noahehall/theBookOfNoah/linux/docker/docker_new.md

     - run the container
     - return the container UID
       - its common to persist the UID to a variable for use with other cmds
+  - docker run creates a NEW CONTAINER each time
+    - use docker start to run an existing container

   - options
     - -i and -t are used together for running interactive programs like a shell in an interactive container